Income support volatility in Australian households

-How prevalent are late receipt of Newstart Allowance and volatile payment amounts?
+How common are late receipt of Newstart Allowance and volatile payment amounts?

-This study by the Brotherhood of St Laurence, RMIT University and Australian National University examines patterns of receiving Newstart Allowance, as a step towards understanding the scope and scale of income volatility in Australian households.
+This study by the Brotherhood of St Laurence, RMIT University and Australian National University focuses on the payment patterns of Newstart Allowance, the income support payment for those who are unemployed and looking for work.

 The study will draw on a Department of Social Security database that records every Australian’s interactions with Centrelink since the year 2000.
 This daily, event-based data provides an important opportunity to examine individual patterns of NSA receipt over an 18-year period, and especially since 2009, the year after the global financial crisis.